cs10/sp23/lab-checkoffs.md

       - How do merge up and merge column work?
 What is the domain/range of each block?
       - What is the domain and range of the update display block?
       - Show us the output of your test block on the merge column.
 Explain why this output makes sense.
+  - lab_name: HOFS and Functions as Data
+    lab_no: 10
+    topic_file: berkeley_bjc/hofs/hofs-practice.topic
+    questions:
+    - What is a higher-order function?
+Can you give an example of one?
+    - Show us your `pandigital` block and explain how it works.
+    - Show us your `factorion` block and explain how it works.
+    - Show us your `list all factorions` function.
+How does this compare to the `list all pandigital numbers` function?

 ---
 # Lab Check-Offs